Skip to main content

 Always verify template expansion before running:

-agac render -a my_workflow > /dev/null && \
+agac inspect -a my_workflow

 5. Use Whitespace Control